totango/totango-eloqua-connector/README.md

 __Step-1__: Define an Active-List to capture the behavior you want on Totango.
 (By default, the connector uses the “Inactive Accounts”  to flag all users in accounts that have not used your application for the last two weeks).
 See [Filters & Segments](http://support.totango.com/entries/20447806-filters-segments) for more information.

-Once you have your Active-List selected, take note of its name and ID (see: http://www.totango.com/developer/data-api/reference/active_list-api/ to find your Active-Lists ID)
+Once you have your Active-List selected, take note of its name and ID. see: (http://www.totango.com/developer/data-api/reference/active_list-api/) to find your Active-Lists ID

 __Step-2__: Configure the connector with the Active-List ID Configure your Active-List ID in the connector configuration file under config.properties (look under the connector’s installation directory, under the config folder).
 Use the __totangoActiveLists__ property to specify active-lists to sync into Eloqua.
 Provide the list ID and separate by commas if more than one.